Is your child or someone you know struggling with reading, writing, spelling, math, etc? You can get help with

 Reading Instruction and Remediation

-Conveniently located in Winter Haven, FL
+Conveniently located in TWO locations in Winter Haven, FL

 near many Polk County Elementary Schools

 Our tutors have years of experience teaching the complicated